-Authors: Myrna Katz Frommer and Harvey Frommer are a wife and husband team who
+About the Authors: Myrna Katz Frommer and Harvey Frommer are a wife and husband

-successfully bridge the worlds of popular culture and traditional scholarship.
+team who successfully bridge the worlds of popular culture and traditional

-Co-authors of the critically acclaimed interactive oral histories It Happened in
+scholarship.
+Co-authors of the critically acclaimed interactive oral histories

-the Catskills, It Happened in Brooklyn, Growing Up Jewish in America, It
+It Happened in the Catskills, It Happened in Brooklyn, Growing Up Jewish in

-Happened on Broadway, and It Happened in Manhattan, they teach what they
+America, It Happened on Broadway, It Happened in Manhattan, It Happened in

 They are also travel writers who specialize in luxury properties and fine dining